Logo

 2025 Spring (mid-January start) Semester

-The Spring 2025 application cycle will begin in early September 2024.
+The Spring 2025 application cycle begins in early September 2024.

-The application deadline for this Spring ONLY Accelerated 2-year J.D.
-Program is November 15, 2024.
+The application deadline for this (Spring ONLY) accelerated 2-year J.D.
+Program is December 31, 2024.

-After that date, we cannot guarantee adequate time for processing, review and a decision on your application in order to begin spring (mid-January) 2025 classes.
+After that date, we cannot guarantee adequate time for processing, review and a decision on your application in order to begin the Spring 2025 classes.

 Applicants are encouraged to apply as early as possible.
 Please carefully complete all required sections.
 Failure to do so may delay the processing of your application.